YD-UOM/NLTK/README.md

-5) Close terminal window and open a new terminal window
+5) Open a new terminal window

 6) type `jupyter-notebook` in command line and hit `ENTER` key